 Enrichment is primarily done on the style level, and images and color are added on variant level.
 The SKU is the sellable unit with a set price.
 Typically, some information is retrieved from an external Enterprise Resource Planning (ERP) or Product Information Management (PIM) system integrated with Episerver Commerce.

 Catalog pricing, tiered pricing, and custom sale types offer flexible ways to define multiple prices for products.
-Refer to Pricing for more information.
+See Pricing for more information.

 Displaying catalog data